Orthodox Peronism: Until 1973

+The term "Orthodox Peronism" emerged following the overthrow of Perón in 1955, and referred to the sectors of Peronist resistance that were most hostile towards and most reluctact towards any kind of agreement with anti-Peronist governments.
+They were characterized by rejection of conciliatory factions, known as Neo-Peronism or Vandorism, in the 1960s, which in turn was regarded as "heterodox".

-Initially, orthodox Peronism encompassed those Peronist sectors that followed the Peronist ideals to the letter and opposed the neo-Peronist sectors of the time, as Perón expressed in his speeches:
+This Orthodox Peronism encompassed those Peronist sectors that followed the Peronist ideals to the letter and opposed the neo-Peronist sectors of the time, as Perón expressed in his speeches:

 “We have, yes, an ideology and a doctrine within which we are developing.
 Some are on the right of that ideology and others are on the left, but they are in the ideology.
 Those on the right protest because these on the left are, and those on the left protest because those on the right are, and I don’t know which of the two is right in the protest.
 But that is something that does not interest me."

 (Tenemos, sí, una ideología y una doctrina dentro de la cual nos vamos desarrollando.
 Algunos están a la derecha de esa ideología y otros están a la izquierda, pero están en la ideología.
 Los de la derecha protestan porque estos de la izquierda están, y los de la izquierda protestan porque están los de la derecha, y yo no sé cuál de los dos tiene razón en la protesta.
 Pero esa es una cosa que a mí no me interesa.)